Docs » Introduction to alerts and detectors in Splunk Observability Cloud » Create detectors to trigger alerts

 After you have created an alert message, continue to the next tab to specify where alert messages will be sent.

-If you are creating a detector using the Splunk Observability Cloud API, you can convert custom properties of the detector to dimensions using the promote() method.
+If you are creating a detector using the Splunk Observability Cloud API, you can convert custom properties to dimensions using the promote() method.

 By converting a custom property to a dimension, you can display it in an alert message.
 To learn more, see the Developer documentation for the promote method .

-On the Alert recipients tab, specify where notification messages are sent when alerts are triggered or cleared.
-Recipients are considered subscribers to a rule.
+On the Alert recipients tab, specify who receive notification messages when alerts are triggered or cleared.
+Recipients are subscribers to a rule.
+Adding recipients is optional, but often useful.

 If you have previously integrated your alerts with another system, those options appear in the Add Recipient dropdown menu.
 You can also send to email addresses, webhook URLs, and Create and manage teams.
 Notifications are also sent when a condition clears.